 Primary Michigan CPA CPE Requirements for License Renewal

 CPE is a primary requirement of license recertification for members of the AICPA.
 Because it helps CPAs stay aware of any changes in their industry while teaching new skills and sharpening existing ones.
 However, not every CPA has to complete the exact same requirements.
 State Boards of Accountancy are responsible for setting the CPE stipulations for their individual jurisdictions.
 And this means the Michigan CPA CPE requirements aren’t the same as those in other states.
 So, each member should understand their state requirements to keep the recertification process as simple as possible.

-Specifically, CPAs in Michigan are required to renew their license every two years.
+Specifically, CPAs in Michigan must renew their license every two years.
 And they must also complete a minimum of 40 hours of CPE per year, earning 80 hours each recertification period.
 The table below further highlights the primary requirements for CPAs in Michigan.